Inkblot-Markus-Li/Recursion/README.md

 # Recursion

-Recursive functions written in SML, LISP, and Prolog.
+Written in SML, LISP, and Prolog.